Vilnius, Lithuania - Things to Do in Vilnius

 Insider Tips

-Learn a few Lithuanian phrases - locals appreciate the effort and English isn't as widely spoken as in other Baltic capitals
+Learn a few basic Lithuanian phrases - locals genuinely appreciate the effort, and English isn't as widely spoken as in other Baltic capitals, especially among older residents.

 Explore Activities in Vilnius